kognetiks/kognetiks-chatbot/readme.txt

 * Collapsible chatbot interface when not in use
 * Initial greeting message for first-time users
 * Shortcode to embed the chatbot on any page or post
+* Setting to determine if chatbot should start opened or closed
+* Chatbot maintains state when navigating between pages
+* Chatbot name and initial and subsequent greetings are configurable

 == Getting Started ==